ericc06/P6-project/README.md

 # To install the application on a production server from the development server:

-1. On the production server launch these commands:
+1. On the production server, in the root folder of the web site, launch these commands:

         wget https://github.com/ericc06/P6-project/archive/master.zip
         unzip master.zip